Run k0s in Docker#

 kubectl get nodes

-Access the k0s cluster using Lens by following the instructions here.
+Access the k0s cluster using Lens by following the instructions on how to add a cluster.

 Use Docker Compose (alternative)#